mainmatter/playbook/project-procedure/consulting/README.md

 the client's team, we recommend for our consultants to spend some time on-site with the client's team on a regular basis (a good interval being a few days every 6 weeks).
-Maintaining the personal relationship between all team members like this also improves efficiency for collaborating.
+Maintaining the personal relationship between all team members additionally improves efficiency for collaboration.
 We also encourage our consultants to spend the first week of the project on-site with the client's team to guarantee a smooth start.